Our Freedom: Then and Now logo

 Cockermouth Community Musical

-Marking 80 years since the end of WWII, this free community musical is based on people’s memories of living in the area during and after the war – including the VE Day celebrations when the Billy Bowman band played to the crowds from the roof of the air-raid shelter on Main Street.
+Marking 80 years since the end of WWII, our community musical is based on people’s memories of living in the area during and after the war – including the VE Day celebrations when the Billy Bowman band played to the crowds from the roof of the air-raid shelter on Main Street.

 • Moving and powerful stories based on the memories of children who were evacuated to Cockermouth to escape the air-raids in the ship-building towns of the North East and who had to spend their first Christmas away from home.